hosie/blog/_posts/2020-04-21-getting-started-with-crc-and-docker.md

 ---
 layout: post
-title:  "Getting Started with Code Ready Containers and Docker"
+title:  "Getting Started with Red Hat CodeReady Containers and Docker"
 date:   2020-04-21
-tags: [Kubernetes, OpenShift, Docker, Code Ready Containers]
+tags: [Kubernetes, OpenShift, Docker, CodeReady Containers]
 ---

-Code Ready Containers is a version of Red Hat OpenShift Container platform that runs on your laptop.
+Red Hat CodeReady Containers (CRC) is a version of Red Hat OpenShift Container platform that runs on your laptop.
 By following this guide, you will be able to set it up on your laptop, push images to its image registry from your existing local docker registry and run those images in pods on the CRC cluster.

 When first moving to or evaluating OCP, you might want to take small steps.
 If you are like me, you will like to start from what you know and try new things a little at a time.